Unlock all the great lessons, become a Gold Level Member today.

-- You should know that all notes repeat after 12 frets.
+- You know that all notes repeat after 12 frets.

-- You should know what the dots or inlays are used for other than looks
+- You know what the dots or inlays are used for other than looks

-- You should have printed out the blank fret-board illustrations to complete the up coming assignment.
+- You need to print out the blank fret-board illustrations to complete the up coming assignment.